s-ajaykumar/NameGPT/README.md

 Added an end token '.' and padded the inputs with a pad_token

 ## Model building
-Implemented the transformer architecture using Pytorch from scratch.<br>
+Implemented both the GPT and GPT2 architecture using Pytorch from scratch.<br>
 Trained with following hyperparameters:

 ### Hyperparameters